-- 2.1: The course Outcomes (4) are indicated.
-However, the verb "gain" is difficult to measure and assess.
-Consider rewriting/revising to include measurable language. - 2.2: Specific competencies were identified.
+2.1: The course learning objectives are expressed using action-oriented verbs that support measurable activities, expectations, and competencies (eg 'create', 'apply', 'install'), The Reviewer encourages developing specific, measurable sub-objectives (3-5 for each first level objective is a good heuristic).
+The Reviewer understands that these could be in the Blackboard course, but access was unavailable.
+Expressing these in a bulleted form is most common, and provides for alignment with the course activities.

+2.2: Specific learning objectives were identified.
 These should map to course activities and assessments.
 This is referred to as "alignment" of the objectives to the outcomes and activities.
 In other words, associate the course outline to the learning objectives in specific wording. (eg, the activities should indicate which objective is to be met.)

-This can/should be added the activity schedule - 2.3: See 2.2 - 2.4: See 2.2.
+2.3: See 2.2

+2.4: See 2.2.
 A general overview of projects and activities were indicated, but more detailed information and alignment relative to these course tasks would strengthen the course design.
-Course activities and assessments should be clearly aligned to specific Objectives/Outcomes.
-These can be indicated using a simple reference. - 2.5: The course topics appear to be suited to the level of the course.
+Course activities and assessments should be clearly aligned to specific objectives and outcomes.

+2.5: The course topics appear to be suited to the level of the course.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 2 3.2 The course grading policy is stated clearly.
-3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied 3 2 to the course grading policy.
-3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 2 being assessed.
-3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 1 Total 1 0
+3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
+3 2 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
+2 2 3.5 The course provides learners with multiple opportunities to track their learning progress.
+2 1 Total 1 1

-- 3.1: The Reviewer recommends expressing a 'crosswalk' to course learning objectives. eg, map the activity/assessment to the course objectives more clearly.
+3.1: The Reviewer recommends expressing a 'crosswalk' to course learning objectives. eg, map the activity/assessment to the course objectives more clearly.
 Obviously, this requires further development of the course objectives and the course activities/assessments.
-The assessments/activities were indicated in very broad terms.
-Consider developing/expressing these in more detail. - 3.2: The grading policy/rubric is stated in the syllabus, - 3.3: These criteria could have been expressed with more detail using a descriptive rubric. - 3.4: There was a good variety of assessment strategies for this course.
+Consider developing/expressing these in more detail.

+3.2: The grading policy/rubric is stated in the syllabus,

+3.3: The Reviewer found very descriptive criteria associated with the grading policy.
+However, these could have been expressed with more detail using a descriptive rubric.

+3.4: There was an excellent variety of assessment strategies for this course.
 The application of the technology is well considered.
 The application of the knowledge transfer is balanced between active learning and standardized assessment.
-The Reviewer commends this course design. - 3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.
+The Reviewer commends this course design.

+3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another - providing scaffolding.

-D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
+D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 2 learning objectives or competencies.
 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 2 activities are clearly explained.
 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
-1 1 Total 1 2
+1 1 Total 1 1